 A: The data concerning L-theanine and anxiety is not very robust.
-L-theanine is an amino acid found in green tea (Camellia sinensis).
-Some published data have suggested that if taken in doses of 200 to 400 mg daily for up to 8 weeks, anxiety reduction and stress reduction effects were observed.
+The amino acid L-theanine is present in the best green tea (Camellia sinensis) Some published data have suggested that if taken in doses of 200 to 400 mg daily for up to 8 weeks, anxiety reduction and stress reduction effects were observed.
 However, more studies are necessary to confirm this association.
 It is available in 200 mg capsules.
 Take one daily if desired.

 A: There have been case reports showing beneficial effects of magnesium in anxiety reduction, but more studies are needed for confirmation.
 You can take one capsule of 500 mg of magnesium oxide daily if desired.

 A: Probiotics have shown beneficial effects in reducing anxiety and depressive behaviors in experimental animals but in humans, this effect did not reach the threshold of clinical significance.
 One capsule daily can be taken if desired.

 A: Many supplements have been shown to have beneficial effects on anxiety, however, the evidence is mostly low-grade.
 Better, more powerful studies are needed for confirmation.